akshayasrinithi/WATER-WISE/README.md

 - **Data Monitoring**: Tracks the amount of water collected and stored.
 - **Real-time Visualization**: Uses ThingSpeak to display water collection data.
 - **Interactive Representation**: Visualizes the project in a 3D environment using Unity.
+- **Repurposing Options**: Provides practical applications for the collected water.

+## Repurposing Ideas

+1. **Watering Home Plants**: Use the collected condensed water to nourish indoor and outdoor plants, providing them with a sustainable water source.

+2. **Purifying for Stray Animals**: Implement a filtration system to purify the condensed water, making it safe for stray animals to drink.

+3. **Irrigation for Gardens**: Utilize the water for garden irrigation, reducing dependency on municipal water sources.

+4. **Cleaning Purposes**: Repurpose the condensed water for cleaning windows or outdoor furniture, offering an eco-friendly alternative to tap water.

+5. **Cooling Systems**: Use the collected water in evaporative cooling systems for outdoor spaces, reducing temperature and enhancing comfort.

 ## Technologies Used